 Any questions or comments, please get in touch by using the mailing list.
 If you find any bugs, please post them on the issue tracker in GitHub.

 Authentication

 Communication between hammr and the UForge server is done via HTTPS.
-To send requests to the UForge server, hammr needs the following information:
+To send requests to the UForge server, you can use one of the following methods: